Naguissa/uTimerLib/README.md

  * Rename to uTimerLib.zip
  * Install library on Arduino

-## Documentation ##
+## Documentation and extras ##

-You can find all documentation opening /doc/index.html
+You can find all documentation and extras in this repository: https://github.com/Naguissa/uTimerLib_doc_and_extras

 Due GitHub limitations HTML documentation is not avaliable online, you need to download the zip.

 ## Examples ##